IgniteUI/igniteui-docfx/en/components/general-getting-started.md

 ### Updating Existing App

 What if you want to use Ignite UI for Angular in an existing Angular CLI project (one that you have from before)?
 We have you covered!
-All you have to do is execute the command below:
+All you have to do is execute these commands:

 -   **npm install --save igniteui-react-charts igniteui-angular-core**
 -   **npm install --save igniteui-react-excel igniteui-angular-core**